Pineapple Ginger Soda Recipe (Easy, Natural Ferment)

 Ginger bug is a very potent starter–it is very strong and makes super fizzy drinks!
 It is also very easy to make, so I would recommend that you start a ginger bug today!
 Ginger bug also severely cuts down on the amount of sugar you have to use in your recipe, and eats up fruit sugars much quicker than water kefir does.
 You could also experiment with using extra water kefir grains in lieu of using the prepared water kefir liquid as a starter.

-Can I make this drink without a ginger bug?
+Can I make the pineapple ginger juice without using a ginger bug?

 Pineapple Ginger Soda Recipe